cipriancozma/namaste-react/Readme.md

 R: Shimmer UI is good for a better UX.
 If the data takes too much to be rendered on the page, we can use Shimmer UI in order to render a fake data until everything loads.

 e.g. For a page where there are a lot of cards, we can load fake cards until the real ones are available.
 This can be a good solution instead the loading spinner.

+## 21. What happens when state variables update?

+R: Whenever state variables update, react triggers a reconciliation cycle (re-renders the component)